 We aim to ensure that all our pupils are digitally literate, can use IT securely, creatively and independently, and have the ability and confidence to remain up-to-date with future developments.
 Digital resilience is essential for all of us, and Cirencester Deer Park School aims to cultivate an adaptable mindset to deal with the constant changes we encounter in technology.

-The faculty has embraced the new Computer Science curriculum, providing opportunities for pupils to study algorithmic thinking, programming techniques and computer hardware throughout Key Stages 3 and 4.
+The faculty has embraced the Computer Science curriculum, providing opportunities for pupils to study algorithmic thinking, programming techniques and computer hardware.

 Find out about each Key Stage below:

 KS3 Computer Science

 These are five broad areas of learning at KS3:

 - Algorithms and Coding (Programming)